marianaiam/cloudfoundry_blue_green_deploy/README.md

         $ bundle install

-- Note: as of 05/09/14 deployment using Cloud Foundry's buildpack is not compatible with ruby version 2.1.0.
-If you require a ruby version greater than 2.0.x, you can point to the [heroku buildpack](https://github.com/heroku/heroku-buildpack-ruby) in your manifest.yml file.

-        buildpack: git://github.com/heroku/heroku-buildpack-ruby.git

-- Our fail-fast philosophy.
+Our fail-fast philosophy.
 We recommend understanding deployment on Cloud Foundry before using this tool.